-CLASSIFICATION OF USES OF LAND AND BUILDINGS
+CLASSIFICATION OF USES OF LAND A BUILDINGS

-NOTE: The classification of uses set out in the following table is based on the Classification of Typical Occupancies included as Table 3.1.2.A of the National Building Code of Canada, 1980.
+NOTE: The classification of uses set out in the following table is based on the Classification of Typical Occupancies included as Table 3.2.1A of the National Building Code, 1980.
 This classification is referred to in Regulation 84.